2023 Best Accounting Associate Degree Schools in Pennsylvania

 Full Accounting at Montgomery County Community College Report

-The excellent associate degree programs at South Hills School of Business & Technology helped the school earn the #2 place on this year’s ranking of the best accounting schools in Pennsylvania.
-Located in the city of State College, South Hills School of Business & Technology is a private for-profit school with a fairly small student population.
+Out of the 17 schools in Pennsylvania that were part of this year’s ranking, South Hills School of Business & Technology landed the # 2 spot on the list.
+Located in the small city of State College, South Hills School of Business & Technology is a private for-profit school with a small student population.

 While working on their Associate Degree, accounting majors at South Hills School of Business & Technology accumulate an average of around $16,690 in student debt.

-You’ll be in good company if you decide to attend Harrisburg Area Community College.
-It ranked #3 on our 2023 Best Accounting Associate Degree Schools in Pennsylvania list.
-HACC is a large public school located in the small city of Harrisburg.
+You’ll join some of the best and brightest minds around you if you attend Harrisburg Area Community College.
+The school came in at #3 on this year’s Best Accounting Associate Degree Schools in Pennsylvania list.
+HACC is a large public school located in the city of Harrisburg.

 Read full report on Accounting at Central Penn College